filecoin-project/venus/CODEWALK.md

 relay-enabled addresses for ourselves to our peers, thus making ourselves routable through delegated routing.

-The Filecoin project operates a fleet of relays, all of which are enlisted in the Autorelay namespace in the DHT via provider records so that Filecoin clients can discover them.
+The Filecoin project operates a fleet of relay nodes, all of which are enlisted in the Autorelay namespace in the DHT via provider records so that Filecoin clients can discover them.

-When AutoNAT detects the NAT status is `PRIVATE`, meaning that we are not reachable through a public endpoint, it activates Autorelay, and the following
+When AutoNAT asserts the NAT status as `PRIVATE`, meaning that we are not reachable through a public endpoint, it activates Autorelay, and the following
 happens:

 1. We locate candidate relays by running a DHT provider search for the `/libp2p/relay` namespace.
 2. We select three random relays and connect to them.
-The libp2p is working to use latency as a selection heuristic.
+The libp2p team is working to use latency as a selection heuristic.
-3. We negotiate the relay protocol (p2p-circuit) and establish long-lived connections by tagging them in the connection manager to spare them from pruning.
+3. We negotiate the relay protocol (`/libp2p/circuit/relay/0.1.0`) and establish long-lived connections by tagging them in the connection manager to spare them from pruning.
-4. We enhance our local address list with our newly acquired relay-enabled multiaddrs, which follow the format:
+4. We enhance our local address list with our newly acquired relay-enabled multiaddrs, with format:
    `/ip4/1.2.3.4/tcp/4001/p2p/QmRelay/p2p-circuit`, where `1.2.3.4` is the
    relay's public IP address, `4001` is the libp2p port, and `QmRelay` is the peer ID of the relay.
-Elements in that multiaddr can change based on the actual transports at use.
+Elements in the multiaddr can change based on the actual transports at use.
 5. We announce our new relay-enabled addresses to the peers we're already connected to via the `IdentifyPush` protocol.

-The last step is crucial, as it enables peers to return our updated address set whenever another peer is searching for us via DHT lookups.
+The last step is crucial, as it enables peers to learn our updated addresses, and consequently return them whenever another peer is searching for us via DHT lookups.

 ## Testing